Update an ext. database

 Function: Update an external database

-This action allows you to modify existing records within an external database that is connected to your application.
-You can specify which table to update, define filters to target specific records, and provide the new data to be applied.
+This function allows you to modify existing records in an external database connected to your platform.
+You can specify which records to update by setting up filters and then provide the new information to be applied to those records.
+This is useful for keeping your external data synchronized or making bulk changes without writing any code.

-- Table: The name of the specific table within the database where you want to update records.
+- Table: The name of the specific table within your connected database where you want to update records.
+For example,

-- Filters: (Optional) A set of conditions to identify which records in the table should be updated.
-You can add multiple filters, each consisting of:
+- Filters: (Optional) A set of conditions that determine which records in the table will be updated.
+If you don't specify any filters, all records in the table will be updated with the provided data.

-- Attribute: The specific field in your data format to check.
+- Attribute: The specific column in your table that you want to check against.

-- Value: The value to compare against the attribute.
+- Value: The specific data you want to compare the attribute against.

 - Data: The new information you want to apply to the selected records.
-This should be provided as a structured set of key-value pairs, where keys match the attributes in your data format.
+This should be provided as a JSON object, where the keys match the column names in your table and the values are the new data for those columns.

-Here are some practical ways you can use the "Update an external database" action:
+Here are a few examples of how you might use the "Update an external database" function:

 - Inputs: